MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-unbilled-revenue.md

 #### Short-term: Rolling periods

 The unbilled revenue feature can be used with the short-term functionality by setting the short-term unbilled method in **Recurring contract billing parameters**.
-Review the following example to better understand the calculations that occur when the unbilled revenue feature is used with the rolling periods short-term unbilled method.
+The following example explains the calculations that occur when the unbilled revenue feature is used with the rolling periods short-term unbilled method.

 A billing schedule with the following criteria is created:
 - Start Date: June 01, 2020